netlify/labs/features/graph/documentation/README.md

 For the time being, Netlify Graph can connect to a limited set of APIs and services.
 Refer to [link]() to see the full list.

 To connect an API or service:
-1. If you haven't yet, select your site, then navigate to the **Graph** tab.
+1. In the Netlify UI, select your site, then navigate to the **Graph** tab.
 2. On the **Graph** page, select **Connect to an API or service**.
 3. Select one of the available services.
   Note the `Authentication` and `GraphQL` tags.
 Not all APIs and services offer both features.